Skip to content

 textfieldEditTextXCUIElementTypeTextField, XCUIElementTypeSecureTextField

-imageImageView or RN accessibilityRole="image"XCUIElementTypeImage
+imageImageView or RN accessibilityRole="image"XCUIElementTypeImage, .other with image trait

 textTextViewXCUIElementTypeStaticText